OfemiAdeniyi/OfemiAdeniyi/README.md

 **Data Scientist | ML Practitioner | Problem Solver**

-I build **data-driven solutions** using Python — from analytics to ML models and impactful apps.
+I build **data-driven solutions** using Python — from analytics to ML models and impactful solutions.

 🔭 I’m currently working on: